mohsensadr/mohsensadr.github.io/index.md

 <ul>

     <li>
-    100k CHF via Founder Fellowship grant from Paul Scherrer institute and QBIT Captial in 2025.
+    100k CHF with Founder Fellowship grant from Paul Scherrer institute and QBIT Captial in 2025.
     </li>

     <li>